Erika Jayne Admits She Overreacted To Eileen Davidson’s Comment About Her Son

 “Don’t every bring up killing my child again because my child could get killed,” Erika Jayne responded, noting that her 24-year-old son, Tommy Zizzo, had embarked on a dangerous career in law enforcement.
 “Your kid doesn’t put on a uniform every day and night and put his life out on the line for people he doesn’t know.
 Don’t ever talk about my f***ing kid again.
 Shut the f*** up.
 You don’t know what I deal with every night.”

-Although Erika Jayne was immediately quite upset with Eileen Davidson for her comment, the two women are currently on good terms and on Monday night, Davidson was in the audience to cheer on her co-star as she made her debut on Dancing With the Stars.
+Although Erika Jayne was immediately quite upset with Eileen Davidson for her comment, the two women are currently on good terms.
+On Monday night, Davidson was in the audience to cheer on her co-star as she made her debut on Dancing with the Stars.
 Also at the event were Lisa Rinna and Harry Hamlin.

-One night later, Erika Jayne stopped by the Bravo clubhouse for a taping of Watch What Happens Live and during the show, she confirmed to host Andy Cohen that she overreacted to Davidson’s comment during Monday’s episode of The Real Housewives of Beverly Hills.
+One night later, Erika Jayne stopped by the Bravo clubhouse for a taping of Watch What Happens Live.
+During the show, she confirmed to host Andy Cohen that she overreacted to Davidson’s comment during Monday’s episode of The Real Housewives of Beverly Hills.

 “So innocent.
 Her intent was innocent.
 I overreacted,” Erika Jayne admitted to Cohen, according to a report by Reality Tea on March 22.

-As for her husband, Erika Jayne spoke of his involvement with the Real Housewives of Beverly Hills and revealed that he has distanced himself from the drama between the singer and her co-stars.
+As for her husband, Erika Jayne spoke of his involvement with The Real Housewives of Beverly Hills and revealed that he has distanced himself from the drama between the singer and her co-stars.

 “I think he’s just finding out now,” she explained of the “panty gate” drama.
 “I kind of figured this was going to be a story line.”